Samuel H. Knight, “Mr. Geology of Wyoming”

 In 1956, Knight acquired the remains of an Apatosaurus, known also as Brontosaurus, found in Wyoming in 1901 that had been in storage since that time at the Carnegie Museum in Pittsburgh, Pa.
 Knight, on nights and weekends, reconstructed the 15-foot-tall and 75-foot-long dinosaur, now the focal point inside the UW Geology Museum, also designed by the talented educator.
 In the early 1960s, Knight designed and constructed an 18-foot-tall Tyrannosaurus using copper plates.
 This dinosaur is still on display outside the S.H.
 Knight Building, named in the professor’s honor in 1975.

 During his lifetime, he was also a distinguished lecturer for the American Association of Petroleum Geologists, a member of the American Geological Society, and an honorary life member of the Wyoming Geological Association.
 He served as Wyoming’s state geologist from 1933 until 1940.
 In 1953, he received the University of Wyoming’s highest individual award, the Honorary Doctor of Laws.
-In 1999, Knight was posthumously named winter of the Citizen of the Century Award for Healthcare, Science & Technology from the university’s American Heritage Center.
+In 1999, Knight was posthumously named winner of the Citizen of the Century Award for Healthcare, Science & Technology from the university’s American Heritage Center.

 Knight died Feb.
 1, 1975, at the age of 82, and is buried at Greenhill Cemetery in Laramie.